Skip to Main Content

 2. Read 2-3 articles from the top results (e.g. News articles or Wikipedia articles) to understand more about the topic.
 Continue to collect keywords from the articles.

-3. While reading, think of other related terms and try to develop your terminology around the topic.
+3. While reading, consider other related terms and develop your terminology around the topic.

 If you wish to find more news articles on a topic, you can use these Library-subscribed news databases.